ckrueger2/aou_sc_predixcan/README.md

 Prior to running the 00twas-wrapper.sh script, run `chmod +x ~/GWAS-TWAS-in-All-of-Us-Cloud/00twas-wrapper.sh`

 Next, run the setup script with `bash ~/GWAS-TWAS-in-All-of-Us-Cloud/set-up-predixcan.sh`
-This clones S-PrediXcan into your repository and sets up a conda environment for it, both of which are necessary for the wrapper to work.
+This clones S-PrediXcan into your repository, sets up a conda environment for it, and downloads eqtl reference databases.
+All of this is necessary for the wrapper to work.

 This second wrapper performs the TWAS part of this tool.
 It executes scripts 5 & 6, which imputes TWAS summary statistics and generates a Manhattan plot of those data.